vasilakisfil/Introspected-REST/README.md

 and even for humans such information should weight very little compared to the rest metadata.

 In the same way, the API should **automate the generation of the documentation using all metadata from all MicroTypes for every resource**.
-The way the documentation is requested and its format should be distincly defined by a MicroType or the parent Media Type.
+The way the documentation is requested and its format should be distinctly defined by a MicroType or the parent Media Type.

 ## 10. Introspected REST applied to HTTP
 Introspected REST architectural style is not bound to any protocol or spec, just as is REST.